milonmaze/privacy-terms-observatory-beta/www.acm.org/cookie-declaration.md

 Name	Provider	Purpose	Expiry	Type
+__cf_bm [x2]	Vimeo Livestream
-__cf_bm	tandf.co.uk	This cookie is used to distinguish between humans and bots.
+tandf.co.uk	This cookie is used to distinguish between humans and bots.
 This is beneficial for the website, in order to make valid reports on the use of their website.
 1 day	HTTP Cookie
-_hp2_id.#	ACM	Pending	1 year	HTTP Cookie _hp2_ses_props.#	ACM	Pending	1 day	HTTP Cookie _sp_v1_consent	Bloomberg	Determines whether the user has accepted the cookie consent box.
+_sp_user_consent	Bloomberg	Stores the user's cookie consent state for the current domain	Persistent	HTML Local Storage _sp_v1_consent	Bloomberg	Determines whether the user has accepted the cookie consent box.
 29 days	HTTP Cookie BACKEND [x4]	ACM	Pending	Session	HTTP Cookie cc.js	Swiftype	Pending	Session	Pixel Tracker